-- 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 SECTION 1.
-SHORT TITLE. - 4 This Act may be cited as the "School Violence Pre- - 5 vention Act".
+- 1 Be it enacted by the Senate and House of Representa- - tives of the United States of America in Congress assembled, - SECTION 1.
+SHORT TITLE. - This Act may be cited as the "School Violence Pre-4 - 5 vention Act".

 1 SEC.
 2. COMPREHENSIVE SCHOOL-BASED VIOLENCE PRE- 2 VENTION PROGRAM.
 3 (a) Technical Amendments.-The second part G 4 (relating to services provided through religious organiza- 5 tions) of title V of the Public Health Service Act (42 6 U.S.C.
 290kk et seq.) is amended- 7 (1) by redesignating such part as part J; and 8 (2) by redesignating sections 581 through 584 9 as sections 596 through 596C, respectively.
 10 (b) Grants Authorized.-Section 581 of the Pub- 11 lic Health Service Act (42 U.S.C.
 290hh) (relating to chil- 12 dren and violence) is amended to read as follows: 13 "SEC.
 581. COMPREHENSIVE SCHOOL-BASED VIOLENCE 14 PREVENTION PROGRAM.
-15 "(a) In General.-The Secretary, in consultation 16 with the Secretary of Education, shall award grants to eli- 17 gible entities to establish or expand a comprehensive 18 school-based violence prevention program to assist youth 19 school-based violence prevention program to assist youth at highest risk for involvement in gun violence in local 19 20 at highest risk for involvement in gun violence in local 20 at highest risk for involvement in gun violence in local communities and schools (including schools funded by the 2021 at highest risk for involvement in gun violence in local communities and schools (including schools funded by the Bureau of Indian Education).
-202122 at highest risk for involvement in gun violence in local communities and schools (including schools funded by the Bureau of Indian Education). "(b) ACTIVITIES.-Grants awarded under subsection
+15 "(a) In General.-The Secretary, in consultation "(a) IN GENERAL.-The Secretary, in consultation with the Secretary of Education, shall award grants to eli- 16 16 17 with the Secretary of Education, shall award grants to eli- 16 17 with the Secretary of Education, shall award grants to eli- gible entities to establish or expand a comprehensive 16 17 18 with the Secretary of Education, shall award grants to eli- gible entities to establish or expand a comprehensive school-based violence prevention program to assist youth 16 17 18 19 with the Secretary of Education, shall award grants to eli- gible entities to establish or expand a comprehensive school-based violence prevention program to assist youth at highest risk for involvement in gun violence in local 16 17 18 19 20 with the Secretary of Education, shall award grants to eli- gible entities to establish or expand a comprehensive school-based violence prevention program to assist youth at highest risk for involvement in gun violence in local communities and schools (including schools funded by the 16 17 18 19 20 21 with the Secretary of Education, shall award grants to eligible entities to establish or expand a comprehensive school-based violence prevention program to assist youth at highest risk for involvement in gun violence in local communities and schools (including schools funded by the Bureau of Indian Education).
+16171819202122 with the Secretary of Education, shall award grants to eligible entities to establish or expand a comprehensive school-based violence prevention program to assist youth at highest risk for involvement in gun violence in local communities and schools (including schools funded by the Bureau of Indian Education). "(b) ACTIVITIES.-Grants awarded under subsection